bobbynguyen147/Udacity-Capstone/README.md

     -   [Pipeline: AWS Steps](https://plugins.jenkins.io/pipeline-aws/)
     -   [Blue Ocean](https://plugins.jenkins.io/blueocean/)
 -   Add AWS credentials in Jenkins.
--   Create new item in Jenkins of type `Pipeline` of name let's say `infra-pipeline`
+-   Create new item in Jenkins of type `Pipeline` of name let's say `infra-eks`
--   In the configuration page of `infra-pipeline`, provide the GitHub repository as `https://github.com/sourabhgupta385/udacity-cloud-devops-capstone-project` and script path as `infrastructure/Jenkinsfile`
+-   In the configuration page of `infra-eks`, provide the GitHub repository as `https://github.com/bobbynguyen147/Udacity-Capstone` and script path as `infrastructure/Jenkinsfile`
 -   Apply and save the pipeline.
 -   Click on `Build Now` to trigger the pipeline.
--   `infra-pipeline` does the following steps:
+-   `infra-eks` does the following steps:
     -   Creates a EKS cluster
     -   Configures kubectl so that we can connect to EKS cluster
     -   Note: This pipeline will take around 15-20 minutes to complete.
 -   Add Docker Hub credentials in Jenkins so that we can push docker image to Docker Hub.
--   Create new item in Jenkins of type `Pipeline` of name let's say `udacity-capstone-website-pipeline`
+-   Create new item in Jenkins of type `Pipeline` of name let's say `deploy-eks`
--   In the configuration page of `udacity-capstone-website-pipeline`, provide the GitHub repository as `https://github.com/sourabhgupta385/udacity-cloud-devops-capstone-project` and script path as `Jenkinsfile`
+-   In the configuration page of `deploy-eks`, provide the GitHub repository as `https://github.com/bobbynguyen147/Udacity-Capstone` and script path as `Jenkinsfile`
 -   Apply and save the pipeline.
 -   Click on `Build Now` to trigger the pipeline
 -   Once the pipeline passes with stage name `Create Service Pointing to Blue Replication Controller`, go to Load Balancer page in AWS console and look for DNS name
--   DNS name will be something like `a009764aca96411ea97070ad08595ea3-2077112107.us-east-1.elb.amazonaws.com`
+-   DNS name will be something like `ad0daf52c00ea46e286effafcd88953f-34782981.us-east-1.elb.amazonaws.com`
 -   In the browser, open a new tab and hit link as `http://<DNS_NAME>:8000/`.
 It will show the capstone project website.
 -   Approve the pipeline to proceed to next stage
 -   Once the pipeline is complete, service will be pointing to pods that has label as `app=green`